 Poor or illegible handwriting may be misinterpreted and result in report delay or incorrect test selection.
 Please help to minimise this by completing all sections of the appropriate request form using a ballpoint pen.
-It is important to fill in the relevant request box by placing the 'X' accurately within the box.
+It is important to fill in the relevant request box correctly by placing an 'X' accurately within the box to indicate a test is required.
+Do not use a tick and do not strike through selection boxes.
 This will facilitate the requesting process and improve speed of booking the patient onto the laboratory system.